 Unlike the H-1B visa, TN status does not provide for dual intent and a path to a green card.
 If permanent residency is your goal, our lawyers will work with you to craft an appropriate multistage strategy.

-A professional may qualify for a TN visa in a broad range of professions, including accounting, science, medical and health care, education and computer science.
+A professional may qualify for a TN visa in a broad range of professions, including accounting, science, health care, education and computer science.
 It is important that an application and the letter of intent from the employer describe the position and qualifications in terms that meet U.S. Citizenship and Immigration Services (USCIS) standards.

-Spouses and unmarried children (under the age of 21) of the TN visa holder are eligible to enter the U.S. under the derivative TD-1 and TD-2 visas.
-The spouse and children are not required to be Canadian or Mexican citizens, and are eligible to remain in the U.S. for the duration of the TN visa holder's stay.
+Spouses and unmarried children (under the age of 21) of a TN visa holder are eligible to enter the U.S. under the derivative TD-1 and TD-2 visas.
+The spouse and children are not required to be Canadian or Mexican citizens and are eligible to remain in the U.S. for the duration of the TN visa holder’s stay.

-If you would like to speak with one of our lawyers about the TN visa program for Canadian and Mexican nationals, or have another question about our immigration law practice, please e-mail or call our Orange County (714.602.5681) or Riverside County (951.808.5342) office to arrange a free consultation.
+If you would like to speak with one of our lawyers about the TN visa program for Canadian and Mexican nationals or have another question about our immigration law practice, please email or call our Riverside County office at to arrange a free consultation.
 Evening and weekend appointments are available.
 Our fees are competitive and we accept credit cards.
 Se habla español.

 If you are a prospective employee, you may have as a final goal employment-based residency (a green card) or U.S. citizenship.
 Our immigration lawyers will craft a multistage strategy toward that goal.
 We also help employees with family-based visa applications for their spouses and children.